EPP to oppose Saudi Arabia human rights resolution

 She also said the resolution demands the immediate release of Sakharov laureate Raif Badawi and women rights' defender Loujain al-Hathloul.

+Wiseler-Lima said she wanted to keep the focus on the migrants, while the other groups expanded it to cover other issues ontop.

+"I agree with points raised, but this urgency was not the right place for it," she said.

-It is unclear why the EPP will not back a common position on the resolution.
-But centre-right and rightwing MEPs have in the past voted against similar resolutions on Saudi Arabia.
+Centre-right and rightwing MEPs have in the past voted against similar resolutions on Saudi Arabia.

 In September, its own party chair German MEP Manfred Weber voted against a statement demanding EU countries refrain from selling weapons to the Saudi in the context of the war in Yemen.

-Note: This article was updated at 8:25 on 8 October 2020 to include a statement from the centre-right MEP Isabel Wiseler-Lima.